Micronet-Ltd/ATS_application/README.md

 1 ATS -- Android Telematics Service

-2 VBS -- Vehicle Bus Service (talks to the VAN and J1708 buses)
+2 VBS -- Vehicle Bus Service (talks to the CAN and J1708 buses and forwards this info to ATS)

 3 testapps -- apps used for testing devices/bugs or functionality